bottamichele/Pong-PZ/README.md

    ```
    git clone --recursive https://github.com/bottamichele/Pong-PZ
    ```
-2. after you have downloaded the repository, you need to run `pip -m install <path_repository>` (where ***<path_repository>*** is the absolute path of the repository which is downloaded) on terminal to install the library and its all dependecies.
+2. after you have downloaded the repository, you need to run `pip install <path_repository>` (where ***<path_repository>*** is the absolute path of the repository which is downloaded) on terminal to install the library and its all dependecies.